zopefoundation/zope.viewlet/README.rst

 Viewlets provide a generic framework for building pluggable user interfaces.
 Viewlets are a special type of `content provider
 <https://pypi.python.org/pypi/zope.contentprovider>`_ that allows a
-template to define a region (a "viewlet manager"") into which content ("viewlets") can be plugged.
+template to define a region (a "viewlet manager") into which content ("viewlets") can be plugged.

 Documentation is hosted at https://zopeviewlet.readthedocs.io/